gariciodaro/arXiv-haystack-app/README.md

 ### Still under dev!
 # Large scale Q and A on arXiv Kaggle dataset.

-This is the final project of my nanodegree on udacity called Data engineering.
+This is the final project of the nanodegree on udacity called Data engineering.
 For the back-end, Airflow is used for etl orchestration, this includes: processing the original .json file of arXiv(stored on S3) on an pypspark cluster (EMR on AWS), saving the star data model on parquet files again in S3 and then copy those files into redshift.
 Redshift serves a Flask application